Retreats hosted by

 Benet Hill Monastery

 Sister Jan Ginzkey, OSB leads these weekend retreats offering rest, renewal, and opportunities to experience labyrinth meditation, forest bathing, and sacred culturally modified trees.
-The retreats begin on Friday evening at 7pm and end on Sunday at 3pm.
+Experience a summer pilgrimage at Benet Hill Monastery.
+Each walk and the retreat are unique.
+The weekend retreats begin Saturday morning and end early Sunday afternoon.

 Sister Jan talks about Culturally Modified Trees (CMT)